haircutfish/haircutfish.github.io/_posts/2023-09-11-Wireshark-Packet-Operations-Task-3-Statistics-Protocol-Details-Task-4-Packet-Filtering-Principles-&-Task-5-Packet-Filtering-Protocol-Filters.md

 tags: TryHackMe, Wireshark, SOC Level One Path
 ---

-_If you haven’t done tasks 1& 2 yet, here is the link to my write-up of them:_ [_Task 1 Introduction & Task 2 Statistics | Summary_](https://haircutfish.com/posts/Wireshark-Packet-Operations-Task-1-Introduction-&-Task-2-Statistics-Summary/)
+_If you haven’t done tasks 1 & 2 yet, here is the link to my write-up of them:_ [_Task 1 Introduction & Task 2 Statistics-Summary_](https://haircutfish.com/posts/Wireshark-Packet-Operations-Task-1-Introduction-&-Task-2-Statistics-Summary/)

 ## Getting the VM Started